-Historically, vortex mass in superconductors has been debated for over 50 years since its theoretical prediction by Suhl \cite{Suhl65}, $4000\,m_e/$cm for niobium, where $m_e$ stands for the electron mass.
-A boom of theories emerged in 1991, stimulated by the discovery of high-$T_c$ superconductors; for instance, the vortex mass in YBaCuO was predicted \cite{CoffeyHao91} to reach $\approx 10^8\,m_e/$cm.
-Rather different trends follow from the theory of Han \emph{et al.} \cite{Han05}, which gives the vortex mass $10^{13}\,m_e$/cm in niobium at 5~K while for YBaCuO at the same temperature it yields $3 \times 10^9\,m_e$/cm.
-Additionally, the vortex mass can be increased by backflow effects \cite{Sonin13} or by the strain field \cite{Simanek91,Coffey94b} with estimates for YBaCuO ranging from dominant, $\simeq 10^{10}$, to negligible, $\simeq 10^4\,m_e/$cm, values.
-In Fig. \ref{fig:comparison}a we compare various theories with present results.
-We also note in passing that various theories for the mass of quantized vortices in closely related superfluids offer similarly conflicting results \cite{Toikka17,Simula18}.
-Estimates of vortex mass span full range from the infinite mass \cite{Popov73,Duan94a} to the negligible one \cite{Baym83}.
+Nevertheless, the fluxon mass is a particularly controversial issue.
+Its theoretical estimates are scattered over more than eight orders of magnitude.
+Vortex mass in superconductors has been debated for over 50 years since its theoretical prediction by Suhl \cite{Suhl65}, $4000~m_e/$cm for Nb, where $m_e$ is the electron mass.
+Multiple theories emerged in 1991, stimulated by the discovery of high-$T_c$ superconductors; for instance, the vortex mass in YBaCuO was predicted \cite{CoffeyHao91} to reach $10^8\,m_e/$cm.
+Rather different trends follow from the theory of Han \emph{et al.} \cite{Han05}, which gives $10^{13}\,m_e$/cm in Nb at 5~K, while for YBaCuO at the same temperature, it yields $3\times 10^9\,m_e$/cm.
+Additionally, the vortex mass can be increased by backflow effects \cite{Sonin13} or by the strain field \cite{Simanek91,Coffey94b} with estimates for YBaCuO from dominant $10^{10}$ to negligible $10^4\,m_e/$cm.
+We also note that theories for the mass of quantized vortices in closely related superfluids offer similarly conflicting results \cite{Toikka17,Simula18} that span the full range from the infinite mass \cite{Popov73,Duan94a} to the negligible one \cite{Baym83}.

-Contrary to the plethora of theoretical predictions of the effective vortex mass in type-II superconductors, we are aware of only two relevant experiments, both supporting rather large vortex masses.
-First, Fil \emph{et al.} \cite{Fil07} measured acousto-electric effect in YB$_6$ and deduced a vortex mass of $10^{10}\,m_e/$cm -- an order of magnitude less than Han's mass but about five orders larger than that estimated by Kopnin \cite{Kopnin78} or Suhl \cite{Suhl65}.
-Second, Golubchik \emph{et al.} \cite{Golubchik12} observed the movement of individual vortices in a superconducting niobium film near its critical temperature by combining high-resolution magneto-optical imaging with ultrafast heating and cooling technique.
-The vortex mass is indispensable to explain their data; the best fit yields $1.4 \times 10^8\,m_e/$cm.
-This value is not so high, still, for the experimental temperature of $0.97\,T_c$, Suhl's mass is three orders of magnitude smaller.
-On the other hand, the prediction of Han \emph{et al.} \cite{Han05} exceeds this value by five orders of magnitude.
+In contrast to the plethora of theoretical predictions of the effective vortex mass in type-II superconductors, we are aware of only two relevant experiments, both supporting rather large values.
+Fil \emph{et al.} \cite{Fil07} measured the acousto-electric effect in YB$_6$ and deduced a vortex mass of $10^{10}\,m_e/$cm.
+Golubchik \emph{et al.} \cite{Golubchik12} observed the movement of individual vortices in a superconducting Nb film near its critical temperature by combining high-resolution magneto-optical imaging with ultrafast heating and cooling.
+A nonzero mass is indispensable to explain their data; they estimated the fluxon mass to be in interval $(0.3 - 6) \times 10^8~m_e$/cm.